 U.S. Department of Health and Human Services (HHS)

-Headquartered in Washington, D.C., the U.S. Department of Health and Human Services is centrally located to manage its vast array of health-related responsibilities across the United States.
+Location: Headquartered in Washington, D.C., the U.S. Department of Health and Human Services manages a broad spectrum of health-related responsibilities across the nation.

-With an annual budget of approximately $1.3 trillion, HHS is one of the largest federal departments by budget.
-This substantial financial capacity supports various services, including Medicare, Medicaid, and crucial health services and research initiatives.
+Financial Indicators: With an annual budget of approximately $1.3 trillion, HHS stands as one of the largest federal departments, supporting services like Medicare and Medicaid along with significant health services and research initiatives.

 Important Events